 From 1916 to 1940 the company at Coffeyville was OCS Manufacturing and manufactured oil pumping units.
 In 1940 Parkersburg Rig & Reel, WV purchased OCS and the company at Coffeyville produced OCS and Parkersburg pumping units.
 From 1940 to 1957 the hydromatic brake product line was increased to 10 models ranging from 15″ to 60″ models.
 In 1958 the Hydromatic brake product line was fully moved from Parkersburg, WV to Coffeyville, KS.

-In 1965 the present owners purchased the Coffeyville plant from Textron Corp, the owners of Parkersburg, and the production of complete pumping units was halted, and only Hydromatic brakes were produced.
+In 1965 the Coffeyville plant changed ownership from Textron Corp, and the production of complete pumping units was halted, and only Hydromatic brakes were produced.
 From 1965 to 1982 the new generation of brake models were developed, resulting in the Hydromatic brake models available today.
 In 2019 the ownership changed hands again, with a renewed commitment to continuous improvement while maintaining the high quality and service of Parmac and the hydromatic brake.